srajeevan/portfolio/README.md

 # Data Analyst

-### Education

 ### Work Experience

-Big Data Analyst - Insight Global July 2022 - Present
+## Big Data Analyst @ Insight Global July 2022 - Present
 - Engineered and optimized data processing workflows using Pyspark and Python on the Databricks platform, achieving a 20% reduction in runtime and a 15% decrease in resource utilization.
 - Innovated in writing efficient code for data transformation and analysis, handling large volumes of data with Spark, and integrating Java and